Auxiliary Verbs in English

 Auxiliary Verb List

-• “be” (is, am, are, been, being, was, were)
+• be (is, am, are, been, being, was, were);

-• “can” (can, could)
+• can (can, could).

 Auxiliary Verb Examples in Sentences

-The auxiliary verb “is” expresses present tense.
+In this auxiliary verb example, is expresses the continuous present tense.

 The auxiliary verb "do" is used to form a question.

-The auxiliary verb “will” expresses future tense.
+The auxiliary verb "will" indicates the future tense.

-The auxiliary verb “may” expresses possibility.
+The auxiliary verb "may" conveys possibility.

 The auxiliary verb "can" expresses ability.